UWCCDL/EEG_RateOfForgetting/README.md

 test for this type of approach: If idiographic parameters can be identified with this type of headsets, then surely much better can be done with higher-quality equipment.

+## Results

+We found that the rate of forgetting in long term declarative memory (as estimated by the alpha parameter in Pavlik & Anderson's model), with the strongest correlations found in the beta frequency band over frontal (AF3 and AF4) and right parietal (P8) lolcations, as shown in this topological map:

+![Topological map of the correlations with rate of forgetting](topo_correlations_eyes_closed.png)